R1sh1m/Transfera/README.md

 The easiest way to use Transfera on Windows is to download one of the pre-built packages or install it directly using WinGet.

-### Option 1: Install via WinGet (Recommended)
+### Option 1: Install via WinGet (Coming Soon)
-You can install Transfera directly from your PowerShell or Command Prompt using the Windows Package Manager:
+Transfera has been submitted to the Windows Package Manager.
+Once the PR is merged, you will be able to install it directly from PowerShell or Command Prompt:
 ```cmd
 winget install Transfera.Transfera
 ```